Brisa Carraro: Early life

-Junior
+Junior gymnastics career

 2018

 Carraro started the season competing at the Junior Pan American Championships, where she helped Argentina finish third as team; Carraro finished twenty-fourth in the all-around.
 Additionally she finished seventh floor exercise.
 Carraro next competed at the Argentinian Club Championships where she placed sixth in the all-around and helped her club place fourth.
 In October Carraro competed at the Junior South American Championships where she helped Argentina finish second as a team and individually she placed third in the all-around.
 During event finals she placed sixth on balance beam.
 Carraro ended the season competing at the Argentinian national championships where she placed sixth in the all-around.
 She won gold on balance beam.

 2019–2020

 At the Club Championships Carraro placed fourth in the all-around.
 At the Flanders International Team Challenge she placed twenty-sixth in the all-around and helped Argentina finish seventh.
 Carraro was selected to compete at the inaugural Junior World Championships where she helped Argentina finish eighteenth as a team.
 Individually she finished 52nd in the all-around.
 At the Argentine National Championships Carraro finished second in the all-around, first on uneven bars, and third on balance beam.
 Carraro ended the season competing at the Junior South American Championships.
 She placed first in the all-around and helped Argentina place first as a team.
 During event finals she placed third on balance beam and fourth on uneven bars.

 Most competitions were canceled or postponed in 2020 due to the global COVID-19 pandemic.
 Therefore Carraro did not compete that year.